frendsick/torth/docs/getting_started.md

 ## Installation

-Install the Torth compiler and the `std` library from the [releases](https://github.com/frendsick/torth/releases) and put them in the same folder.
+Install the Torth compiler and the `std.torth` library from the [releases](https://github.com/frendsick/torth/releases/latest) and put them in the same folder.
 Alternatively, you can create a `lib` folder inside the folder that contains the `torth` compiler and store the libraries there.

 ## Compile your first program